jundalisay/spblist/content/en/research/mao/quotations/chapter-02.md

 {{< /cite >}}

-In the final analysis, national struggle is a matter of class struggle.
+National struggle is a matter of class struggle.

 Among the whites in the United States it is only the reactionary ruling circles who oppress the black people.

 They can in no way represent the workers, farmers, revolutionary intellectuals and other enlightened persons who comprise the overwhelming majority of the white people.

 {{< cite >}}
 "Statement Supporting the American Negroes in Their Just Struggle Against Racial Discrimination by U.S. Imperialism" (August 8, 1963), People of the World, Unite and Defeat the U.S. Aggressors and All Their Lackeys, 2nd ed., pp. 3-4.*